kristi11/wittyworkflow/README.md

 * **Lazy Image Loading:** Optimize performance by incorporating lazy image loading, particularly beneficial in the hero section for faster page rendering.

-* **Responsive Menu with Wire:Navigate :** Enhance navigation with a responsive menu featuring wire:navigate functionality, bringing Single Page Application (SPA) functionality to your site for smooth transitions between links.
+* **SPA functionality with Wire:Navigate :** Enhance navigation with a SPA like menu featuring wire:navigate functionality, bringing Single Page Application (SPA) functionality to your site for smooth transitions between links.

 * **Laravel Jetstream Authentication:** Benefit from Laravel Jetstream authentication, including features like 2-factor authentication and browser session control.
 Profile information updating has been disabled for demonstration purposes but can be enabled through fortify.php with the desired features.